sharetribe/flex-docs/src/docs/operator-guides/inventory-management/index.md

 ---
 title: Inventory management
 slug: inventory-management
-updated: 2021-10-01
+updated: 2021-10-15
 category: operator-guides
 ingress:
-  Overview of how to use the stock related features from the Flex APIs to manage your listings' stock or inventory
+  Inventory or stock management is a key feature of many product marketplaces.
+Here’s how Flex’s stock management works.
 published: true
 ---

 In Flex, you can manage the available stock or inventory of a listing via the stock-related features in the Marketplace API and the Integration API.
 With those APIs, you can determine the available stock (quantity) of any given listing as well as add to and subtract from it.
 Additions to stock will mostly be determined by providers, as they restock the items they sell.
 Stock subtractions, on the other hand, will mostly happen as part of transactions, as buyers on your marketplace make purchases.

 This article describes the stock management features of Flex on a high level.
-If you want to read a more technical article about the feature, [click here](https://www.sharetribe.com/docs/references/stock/)
+If you want to read a more technical article about the feature, [click here](https://www.sharetribe.com/docs/references/stock/).

 ## How do you determine the initial available stock or increase the available stock of a listing?